leedenkraquel/leedenkraquel.github.io/projects/neural-network.md

 I created a neural network from scratch.
 This neural network recognizes articles of clothing from the [fashion mnist dataset](http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/).
 The significance of this simple neural network classifier is that it is constructed without the use of famous libraries such as Keras, Scikit Learn, Pytorch, etc.

 # The Fashion MNIST Dataset
-The MNIST Fashion dataset includes 70,000 samples of 28x28 grayscale images of clothing articles.
+The MNIST Fashion dataset includes 70,000 samples of 28x28 gray-scale images of clothing articles.
 Each of these samples are labeled as one of ten classes.
 The classes are as follows:

 <img class = "ui medium floated right image" src = "../images/bad-neural-network.png">